clojurewerkz/eep/README.md

 ## Project Maturity

-EEP is a *very young* and *experimental* project, but it's been used in production for some time and is fairly stable bug-wise.
-The API may change significantly in the upcoming months, so use it at your own discretion.
+EEP is a *young* and evolving project.
+The API may change significantly in the near future, so use it at your own discretion.

+This section will be update as the project matures.

 ## Maven Artifacts